Advance Directive Form, Free Download 2026

 You are scheduled for a major surgical procedure and want to ensure that your doctors and family members know your wishes regarding resuscitation, mechanical life support, and palliative care in the unlikely event of serious complications during or after the surgery.

 You are a caregiver or family member helping an aging parent or relative document their end-of-life care preferences, reducing the risk of family conflicts and ensuring the patient's autonomy is respected even when they can no longer speak for themselves.
-The form provides a structured way to have these difficult but essential conversations.
+This healthcare directive template provides a structured way to have these difficult but essential conversations.

 You are a healthcare professional who wants to lead by example by completing your own advance directive, recognizing that even medical professionals can be incapacitated by accident or illness without warning.
 Having your wishes documented spares your family from guessing under extreme emotional pressure.